smeets/cff/README.md

 ## attacks

- - symbolic evaluation
+ - symbolic execution + analysis of switch var
  - code lifting
- - (static) analysis of switch var
- - rebuild ir -> recompile w/optimization loop
+ - piggyback on the compiler:  loop `asm to ir -> recompile w/optimization -> asm to ir`

 ## improving